 What Is A Carbon Footprint?

-First, A Reminder About Carbon Footprints
+First, A Reminder About The Limitations Of Carbon Footprints

 What should be noted is that there are limitations to calculating and using carbon footprints.

-They are not a definitive or absolute measurement that can be used for solid conclusions, or solely relied upon for major decision making
+They aren’t a perfect concept, or a definitive or absolute measurement that can be used for solid conclusions, or solely relied upon for major decision making

 In a similar vein to water footprints though, they may be considered in an integrated approach to measuring greenhouse gas emissions alongside other more advanced, detailed and reliable methods of GHG tracking and calculation